-Now available in Australia on DVD, digital download and for community screenings.
+Now available WORLDWIDE on DVD (excl.
+USA), digital download and for community screenings.

 Call Me Dad follows a group of abusive fathers participate in a Men’s Behavioural Change Program.
 The Heavy M.E.T.A.L Group in Melbourne’s outer eastern suburbs is a sixteen-week course aimed at fathers who are perpetrators of family violence.
 The ‘M.E.T.A.L’ stands for Men’s Education Towards Anger and Life, but the program is about much more than anger.
 The Heavy M.E.T.A.L program seeks to educate and support men attempting deep and lasting changes in their attitudes and behaviours towards women.